Welcome to Croydon SDA Church

 What to wear

-Many members choose to dress smartly (ranging from smart casual to business suits) to distinguish the Sabbath worship from the rest of the week, but we believe coming to God with a willing mind and a sincere heart is most important.
+Many members choose to dress smartly (ranging from smart casual to business/occasion wear) to distinguish the Sabbath worship from the rest of the week, but we believe coming to God with a willing mind and a sincere heart is most important.
 Come just as you are.
 We look forward to seeing you, not what you’re wearing.

-During the morning service we separate into small groups for Sabbath School classes at 9:30am, after which we come together for the main worship service at 11:15am.
+During the morning service we separate into small groups for Sabbath School classes at 10:00am, after which we come together for the main worship service at 11:15am.
+Service times may be slightly different on occasions.

 The main focus of our worship is to glorify God.
 Around 400 people attend each Sabbath, and our congregation spans a diverse range of ages and backgrounds.
 Our service includes a combination of singing, studying the Bible and prayer, enabling you to connect with God in different ways.
-Deacons will welcome you and give you a weekly worship bulletin outlining the service.
 Deacons can also help you find a seat.
 Near the beginning, you will be encouraged to greet the people sitting around you, but no one will single you out as a visitor.
 Also, we don’t expect our visitors to give.
 So feel free to let the offering plate pass by when it comes down your row.
 The lyrics of the songs we sing throughout the service are projected on a screen in the Sanctuary where worship takes place.

 To get a taste of a Sabbath morning worship service, visit the Sermons library to download, listen or watch a sermon.